Articles by Matthew Gilligan

 Bob and Sue enter into a contract to buy a residential rental property in their names “or nominee” on 1 March 2018.
 Settlement is set for 30 June 2018.
 In early June they ask their lawyer for advice.
 The lawyer recommends that a trust be established and a deed of nomination is prepared on 5 June 2018 to nominate the trust to settle the purchase.

 Three years later the trustees decide to sell.
 They had anticipated that any sale within two years would be taxable, but as Bob and Sue signed up to buy the property on 1 March 2018 they believed that the five-year rule would not be applicable (because that applies only to properties where the purchase agreement is entered into on or after 29 March 2018).
 To their dismay, they discover that the nomination of the family trust as purchaser on 5 June 2018 represents the acquisition date as far as the trust is concerned.
 Accordingly, the trust is subject to the five-year bright-line period.

 The bright-line rule poses significant risks for investors and their advisers.
 At GRA we are aware of real life situations that mirror all of the above scenarios.
 We urge you to seek advice when acquiring property, restructuring ownership, or entering into nomination agreements.
-You can contact us for help on (09) 522 7955 or [email protected].
+You can contact us for help with bright-line on (09) 522 7955 or [email protected].

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.

 Matthew Gilligan provides a fresh look at residential property investment from an experienced investor’s viewpoint.
 Written in easy to understand language and including many case studies, Matthew explains the ins and outs of successful property investment.